darumatic/apigee-cli/README.rst

 Some use cases that are too specialised for official tools are (to be found with relevant links) below.

-* Using CI/CD on SSO/SAML and MFA enabled Apigee Edge organizations
+* Using CI/CD on SSO/SAML and MFA enabled Apigee Edge organizations while allowing clients to perform self-service operations using their personal accounts (MFA) or after authenticating with their identity provider (SSO/SAML)
-* Provisioning custom API Proxy deployments with a single command
+* Provisioning API proxy deployments generated from best practice templates
-* Encrypting KVMs at rest and decrypting via CI/CD
+* Using resource permissions files as templates for team user roles
 * Distributing and developing third-party plugins as commands
-* Taking snapshots of Apigee Edge
+* Encrypting KVMs at rest and decrypting during CI/CD
-* Using resource permissions as templates
+* Taking and restoring snapshots of Apigee Edge

 ---------------
 Getting Started